×

 • Integration of Current Affairs: Current events are increasingly integrated with static syllabus topics.
 For instance, a question on climate change might require you to link it to geophysical phenomena from the geography syllabus.

-Watch : 3 Year Mains PYQ Discussion & Analysis
+[Watch : 3 Year Mains PYQ Discussion & Analysis]

 VisionIAS Resource Reflection in GS Paper 1

-VisionIAS Programs and PYQ Integration
+7. VisionIAS Mains Test Series Programs and PYQ Integration

 Our programs are built on a foundation of rigorous practice and expert feedback.